Product Focus

 STEP 2: Prioritize the opportunities

-📌 It might help everyone feel better about saying “not yet” to things if, for each, you define what conditions will make that thing the next best opportunity.
-Maybe there’s a growth metric you’re tracking and once it hits a certain threshold, you’ll know it’s time.
-Or maybe you’re listening for themes in customer interviews and once you hear about something a certain number of times, you’ll know it’s time.
+📌 It might help everyone feel better about saying “not yet” to an item if you define what conditions will make that one the next best opportunity.
+For example, a specific growth metric you’re tracking and once it hits a certain threshold, or once you hear about something in customer interviews a certain number of times.

 STEP 3: Make an Opportunity Tree